paradime-io/nfl_data_modeling_challenge/README.md

 1. Added a sources layer for light renaming of historical performance data.
 2. Updated stg_play_by_player to incorporate historical data.
-3. Modified existing intermediate models to include the year field.
+3. Modified existing intermediate models to include additional fields.
 4. Developed additional intermediate and fact models for injury history and points allowed by defense.
 5. Implemented tests (not-null, uniqueness) where applicable.
 There’s an opportunity to enhance testing with additional packages.
 I’d recommend involving someone with domain expertise to define acceptable behavior.